 - Bloody stools

-Malaria blood smears taken at 6 to 12 hour intervals.
+The blood smears are to be taken at 6 to 12-hour intervals.

 Treatment is based on